UF-CompLing/Resources/machine_learning101.md

 Keep in mind these are broad generalizations, but can be useful distinctions when comparing fields.

-So what did Arthur Samuel's quote mean when he says, "give computers the ability to learn without being explicitly programmed."?
-He means that given very specific problems, it is possible to allow a computer to improve at a task in such a way that it "learns" on its own, using much the same methods that have been studied in other fields.

-** TL;DR Data Mining = Machine Learning with different goals.
+**TL;DR:** Data Mining = Machine Learning with different goals.
 Data Mining generally involves finding new information from data or building better models beyond those that exist.
 Machine Learning seeks to allow machines to improve in their ability to carry out tasks the more they do them.
-Artificial Intelligence and Statistics lend many ideas to both fields**
+Artificial Intelligence and Statistics lend many ideas to both fields

 [A discussion of these fields and their relations](http://stats.stackexchange.com/questions/5026/what-is-the-difference-between-data-mining-statistics-machine-learning-and-ai)